mcu-debug/memview/README.md

 ![screenshot](./resources/screenshot.png)

+VSCode provides a mechanism to launch a memory visualizer for certain types of items in Variables and Watch.
+Generally most C/C++ debuggers provide a memory-reference for pointers.
+By default, VSCode uses its own `HexEditor`.
+If you hover on items that are pointers, you will see a special button to launch the `HexEditor`.
+There is no user setting to change which editor/visualizer to use.
+It is hardcoded.
+As a temporary (and experimental) workaround, we can duplicate the `HexEditor` view to one of our memory windows.
+We can do this silently or with a prompt (default).
+We can optionally (default false) also close the `HexEditor` for you.
+Please review the Memory-view Tracking settings in VSCode Settings.
+Give us feedback if you find this as annoying, helpful, issues, etc. Please refer to https://github.com/mcu-debug/memview/issues/25

 ## Features

 This was originally conceived as part of the [Cortex-Debug](https://github.com/Marus/cortex-debug) extension.
 But I decided to make it a stand-alone extension so it can be useful for other debuggers.
 The design thoughts and goals are [documented here](https://github.com/Marus/cortex-debug/wiki/Memory-Viewer)